rb23ack/HelixAlign/README.md

-## Advanced DNA Matching Game
+## HelixAlign

-The Advanced DNA Matching Game is an interactive Python-based game that combines dynamic programming, DNA sequence matching, and visualization to create a fun and educational experience.
+The HelixAlign is an advanced DNA Matching Game is an interactive Python-based game that combines dynamic programming, DNA sequence matching, and visualization to create a fun and educational experience.
 The game uses the Longest Common Subsequence (LCS) algorithm to compare DNA sequences and visualize the matching process step-by-step.
 Players can compete, track scores on a leaderboard, and interact with the game using a GUI built with Tkinter.

 ## Features
 - Interactive GUI